agentshowers/lazyapi/README.md

 # lazyapi
-Lazy API to control computer
+* Lazy API to control computer
+* Only works on windows
+* Requires python + Flask